ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 {% include breadcrumb.html %}

+> **Update (December 2020)**: Twiter no longer allows political or issue-based political advertising on its platform since Novembre 2019.
+Ads previously published can still be accessed from Twitter's Ads Transparency Center.

 Twitter pledges to provide public access to political ads in its “[Ads Transparency Center](https://ads.twitter.com/transparency)”:

 > We believe that transparency is a core part of who we are.
 As part of our commitment to be more transparent, we’ve created a place where you can search for advertisers and see the details behind ads.